-Implications, Next Steps
+Implications and Next Steps

 Project findings to date reveal that polyvictimization in later life is a common, complex, multidimensional problem that must be addressed comprehensively.
 Responses and interventions must be victim-centered and trauma-informed.

-Trauma-informed services are those in which service delivery is influenced by an understanding of the impact of interpersonal violence and victimization on an individual's life and development.
-(D.E.
-Elliott, P. Bjelajac, R.D.
-Fallot, L.S.
-Markoff, and B.G.
-Reed, "Trauma-Informed or Trauma-Denied: Principles and Implementation of Trauma-Informed Services for Women," 33(4) J. Community Psychol.
-461 (2005).)

-Implementation of victim-centered and trauma-informed responses and interventions can moderate the effects of polyabuse on victims.
+"Trauma-informed services are those in which service delivery is influenced by an understanding of the impact of interpersonal violence and victimization on an individual's life and development" (Elliott et al., p.
+462).
+Implementation of victim-centered and trauma informed responses and interventions can moderate the effects of poly abuse on victims.
 Therefore, a trauma-informed framework will be integrated into the training materials to be developed.

-Agenda for Second Year